bethsmith0623/SEI-CC_4/work/w04/d2/01-express-routers-controllers.md

 - When adding functionality to your apps, start by identifying what route makes sense - this is usually based on [RESTful/Resourceful Routing conventions](https://gist.github.com/jim-clark/17908763db7bd3c403e6).

-- We'll definitely be reviewing RESTful/Resourceful Routing later, in fact we just might quiz you on it one day - it's that important :)
+- We'll definitely be reviewing RESTful/Resourceful Routing later, in fact we just might quiz you on it one day - it's that important 😊

 ---
 #### Adding Show a To-Do Functionality
 <br>

-- According to REST, the "correct" route to display a<br>single To Do would be:
+- According to REST, the "proper" route to display a<br>single To Do would be:

 	```sh
 	GET /todos/:id
 	```

-- With the proper route identified, the next step is to create UI that will send request(s) that match that route...
+- With the proper route identified, the next step is to create some UI that will send a request that matches that route...

 ---
 #### Adding Show a To-Do Functionality